cohogainLYIT/addams_app/README.md

     Azure DevOps be used for ticketing and sprint planning.
     Azure DevOps Artifacts will be used as binary repository.
     Postman / Newman will be used to perform unit testing.
     Sphinx will be used for Automatic Documentation.
+    SonarCloud will be used for security and code quality testing.

 ## Useful Links